Confidence: A feeling of self-assurance arising from an appreciation of one's own abilities or qualities.

 Reward initiative

 This may take on many different forms.
 From a simple well done, a certificate of completion, an employee of the month lunch voucher or a name on a board.
-Be careful not to make it a participation award as they can undermine the reward itself and will don little to boost morale.
+Be careful not to make it a participation award as that can undermine the reward itself and will do little to boost morale.

-Think of what makes you feel confident as a learner and have this at the front of your mind when designing or delivering training.
-If you are a manager, set the conditions to help your team feel valued and included.
-It’s nothing new, but sometimes this most important consideration is sometimes overlooked.
+If you are designing or delivering courses, think of what makes you feel good as a learner and always have that at the front of your mind.
+If you are a people manager, set the conditions to help your staff experience success and feel valued.
+It's nothing new, but sometimes confidence building is an aspect of training and work that is overlooked.